MPUSP/lautenschlaeger_silent_sites/README.md

 ### Config file
+The tool will try to find executables for bwa and samtools in your path variables.
+If this is not the case, you can provide a config file with the paths to the executables.
+With the config file, you will also be able to specify the version of the programs to use.
-  - tab-separated text file with 2 columns and currently 2 rows to import program paths into the analysis tool
+The config file is a tab-separated text file with 2 columns and currently 2 rows to import program paths into the analysis tool.
   - bwa &nbsp;&nbsp;&nbsp;&nbsp; absolute-path-to-bwa-mem2-executable
   - samtools &nbsp;&nbsp;&nbsp;&nbsp; absolute-path-to-samtools-executable